 Spend a few nights in Colonia de Sant Pere

-Our next stop in Mallorca was Colonia de Sant Pere, which was the most “holiday-y” place we stayed on the island – our hotel even had a pool!
+Colonia de Sant Pere was the most “holiday-y” place I’ve stayed on the island – my hotel even had a pool!

-I loved the hotel we stayed at here, Hotel Solimar.
+I loved the hotel I stayed at here, Hotel Solimar.
 It has a beautiful garden and pool and the woman running it was really, really nice.
-She only speaks Spanish and German (maybe a little English too) so we communicated in German, and she was very eager to help us enjoy our time in Mallorca.
+She only speaks Spanish and German (maybe a little English too) so I communicated in German, and she was very eager to help my friends and me enjoy our time in Mallorca.

 I also loved the breakfast here, probably because it was just like a German breakfast and the Germans really do know how to breakfast.
 We ate outside in the garden every morning and if I had just wanted a quiet beach/pool holiday I could have happily stayed here the entire time.
 Check current rates and availability for Hotel Solimar here